Greater Ontario Hockey League: Sutherland Cup

 As part of the first structural change to the Sutherland Cup playoffs since 1993–94 season, the GOJHL and OHA have thrown out the three-team round robin that had been used for twenty seasons and opted for a more traditional playdown method.
-The Sutherland Cup semi-final will now have four teams squaring off in a pair of best-of-7 series to determine the finals.
+The Sutherland Cup semi-final will now have four teams squaring off in a pair of best-of-seven series to determine the finals.
 The champions of the three Conferences will be joined by the conference runner-up who has the best playoff record to date.
 This Wild Card team will play the top ranked Champion who they have not already met in the playoffs.

+After the league returned from the COVID-19 pandemic, they reverted back to the old three-team round robin format for the Sutherland Cup.
+The Sutherland Cup Finals was a best-of-three series in 2022, but the league went back to a best-of-seven series for 2023 and 2024.
+When the league re-aligned to two conferences prior to the 2024–25 season, it eliminated the use for a round robin, as the Sutherland Cup Finals would be played between the Eastern and Western Conference champions.

 Regular season champions

 This is a list of divisional regular season champions and their point totals, bolded are the overall league regular season champions.

 Sutherland Cup champions

-For OHA Junior "B" champions prior to the 2007-08 season, please visit: Sutherland Cup.
+For OHA Junior "B" champions prior to the 2007–08 season, please visit: Sutherland Cup.

 Bold denotes Sutherland Cup Champion.
 Italicized denotes Sutherland Cup finalist.